-Our School is responsible for delivery of the Bachelor of Biomedical Science, the new Bachelor of Pharmacy (Honours) and the Master of Pharmacy.
+Our School is responsible for delivery of the Bachelor of Biomedical Science, and the Bachelor of Pharmacy (Honours).
 Our staff also teach into various other degrees in the Faculty of Health and Medicine, the Faculty of Education and Arts, and Faculty of Science.
 Our Academic staff are grouped in the following areas of specialty:

 Anatomy is a branch of medicine and biology concerned with the structure of organisms, animals and humans.
 For the study of human anatomy, methods include examination of human cadavers via dissection and imaging techniques such as X-ray, ultrasound, CT and MRI.
 Anatomy is subdivided into gross anatomy (structures that can be seen with the naked eye) and histology (microscopic anatomy or organisation of body tissues).

 This area of study teaches human anatomy and histology to students who are undertaking degrees in medicine, biomedical science, physiotherapy, medical radiation science, occupational therapy, speech pathology, oral health, podiatry, physical education, occupational health and safety and nursing.